 Instructor: Christine Hassing

-Class time commitmentA portion of the time will be dependent on the attendee’s choice of puzzle size and complexity.
-In addition, students will be encouraged to allow for 10 – 20 minutes journaling after each puzzle building time.
+Class time commitmentAttendees will be encouraged to spend 15 – 30 minutes at least once per week in/ with Nature.
+In addition, students will be encouraged to allow for 10 – 20 minutes journaling after each immersion in Nature and additional time journaling as attendees feel prompted to do so.
 An additional 1.5 -2 hours may be planned throughout the week allocated for reflection, story writing, and classmate feedback.